 Health professionals, traditionally tasked with diagnosing and treating illness, are now expected to seek and consider patients’ preferences and experiences, and provide opportunities for patients to participate in their own care (Epstein & Street, 2011; Rogers et al., 2005).
-Health professionals must also engage with patients’ lived experience of illness which is shaped by interrelated social aspects (e.g., norms, customs, physical environments, and resources) alongside clinical care based on evidence-based practice (Elissen et al., 2013; van Hooft et al., 2015).
+Health professionals have been urged to also engage with patients’ lived experience of illness which is shaped by interrelated social aspects (e.g., norms, customs, physical environments, and resources) alongside clinical care based on evidence-based practice (Elissen et al., 2013; van Hooft et al., 2015).
 The patient’s role has also changed.
-Patients are expected to be active participants in their own healthcare, engaging in shared decision-making, goal setting, and action planning.
+Patients are expected to be ‘active’ participants in their own healthcare, engaging in shared decision-making, goal setting, and action planning.
 While there is evidence that patients do want to be included more in decisions related to their care, patients are not a monolithic group, nor are all chronic care encounters (Chang et al., 2016; Coulter et al., 2015; Dubbin et al., 2013; Scambler et al., 2014).
+Levels of ‘activity’ or participation in this shared agenda also vary according to perceptions of social status and social class (Portheroe et al 2012) Daker White et al (2014).
 Patients have varying and shifting preferences, wishes and capacities to play a more active role in their healthcare, shaped by their biographies, access to resources and individual characteristics.
 There is also little evidence that health professionals are able to move into these ‘new’ roles and away from ‘traditional’ roles and identities, and the appropriateness of the new role to all chronic care encounters (Franklin et al., 2017; Mudge et al., 2015; Nimmon & Stenfors-Hayes, 2016).

 Self-management support remains a contested arena.
-Some argue that the values of neoliberalism (e.g., responsibilisation; choice; autonomy) and traditional medical-professional values (e.g., medical model, professional expertise and authority) form the background for a contradictory approach for patient involvement, creating a range of tensions and dilemmas for patients and professionals in realising the ideals of self-management support (Morgan et al., 2017; Newton et al., 2011; Ong et al., 2014; Scambler et al., 2014).
-Important insights into the ideological and professional contingencies of professionals’ discretionary actions are evident throughout the chronic care literature (Blakeman et al., 2010; Dubbin et al., 2013; Kennedy et al., 2014; Newton et al., 2011).
+Some argue that the values of neoliberalism (e.g., responsibilisation; choice; autonomy) and traditional health-professional values (e.g., clinical models, professional expertise and authority) form the background for a contradictory approach for patient involvement, creating a range of tensions and dilemmas for patients and professionals in realising the ideals of self-management support (Morgan et al., 2017; Newton et al., 2011; Ong et al., 2014; Scambler et al., 2014).
+Important insights into the ideological and professional contingencies of professionals’ discretionary actions are evident throughout the self management chronic care literature (Blakeman et al., 2010; Dubbin et al., 2013; Kennedy et al., 2014; Newton et al., 2011).
 This body of work indicates professionals’ capacity to fulfil the partnership role is often constrained by an array of interwoven factors including systems based on fee for service, episodic care, limited consultation times and rewards for treating sickness rather than health (Blakeman et al., 2010; Kennedy et al., 2013; Macdonald et al., 2008).
 These factors reportedly contribute to tensions “between the subjective, undifferentiated experience of the patient and the need of the doctor to objectify, code and structure this information” (Blakeman et al., 2010; Lawn & Schoo, 2010; Taylor, 2009).
 While this paradox is fairly well established in the literature, little is known about how professionals negotiate and prioritise between such competing frameworks in practice, and the resulting effects on patients in self-management support.

 In this article we engage with the paradox outlined above, by employing a Bourdieusian perspective to examine how principles of person-centredness are enacted (or not) in self-management support.
 A Bourdeusian perspective can facilitate deeper consideration of the factors impacting person-centredness, adding nuance to current understandings of patient involvement.
 We examine how deeply embedded assumptions about professional identities, ‘good care’ and ‘patienthood’ can contribute to disparities in self-management support (Gengler & Jarrell, 2015; Ong et al., 2014; Sointu, 2017).